 - The technology highlights a successful partnership between academia and industry.

-- The technology has experienced a major milestone since 2014 (a start-up was formed, a product was released, venture funding round was closed, a regulatory milestone was achieved, etc.).
+- The technology has experienced a major milestone since 2016 (a startup was formed, a product was released, venture funding round was closed, a regulatory milestone was achieved, etc.).

 Technologies will be judged by a panel made up of Better World Project (BWP) Committee members.
 If an entry is received from a BWP Committee member's institution -- no problem! - that Committee member is recused from judging the specific entry or choosing the winner from finalists.

 The entries are scored based on the following criteria:

 - Relevance - The technology effectively addresses a recognized need.

 - Impact - The technology has positively impacted the population to help make a better world.

 - Collaboration - The technology is in use today because of the key support of academic technology transfer.